Dry Eye Syndrome

 How Is Dry Eye Disease Treated?

 The ability to cure dry eyes syndrome depends entirely on its cause.
-For environmental causes, such as allergic reactions, a reduced exposure to the allergen will result in normal eye comfort in a short period of time.
+For environmental causes, such as allergic reactions, reduced exposure to the allergen will result in normal eye comfort in a short period of time.
 Chronic cases of dry eye disease may require surgical options in order to cure it.
 Keeping the eyes well hydrated is also key.
 Both over-the-counter and prescription eye drops are available, and your doctor can help make a recommendation after discussing your symptoms in detail.

 Certain causes of dry eye disease may be treatable with prescription eye drops.
 For irritation caused by lack of tears, mild topical steroids can be helpful.
 Cyclosporin, an immunosuppressant, can also be used to decrease surface inflammation.
 While these two methods don't replace or increase tear production, they do help alleviate discomfort associated with dry eye disease.

 In some cases, dry eyes may be treatable with medication.
 For swelling and irritation caused by dry eye disease, a mild topical steroid or topical immunosuppressant may be prescribed.
-Otherwise, a change in diet and use of artificial tear drops may provide relief.
+Otherwise, a change in diet and the use of artificial tear drops may provide relief.
 Foods high in omega-3 fatty acids, such as nuts and fish, may help with increased tear production, as well.
 In some cases, a cure may not be possible, and regular treatments may be the only option.

 Artificial tears are available over the counter, and can help with eye hydration, but will need to be reapplied every few hours.